-The Human Papilloma Virus (HPV) is a virus you’ve probably had but almost certainly didn’t know about.
+The human papillomvirus (HPV) is a virus you’ve probably had but almost certainly didn’t know about.
 This is not as scary as it sounds: HPV is largely symptomless and harmless, and generally goes away on its own.
 So what is HPV?
 Firstly, HPV isn’t a single virus but a whole group of viruses, all of which come under the umbrella name HPV.
 They affect your skin and moist membranes lining parts of your body – such as the mouth and throat, and genital areas like the cervix, vagina, penis and anus.
 There are around 100 different types of HPV.
 Most are harmless but certain types can cause genital warts and potentially lead to cervical cancer.

 What diseases does HPV cause?